 Good action phrases

-- Has a clear verb and object - “tell me a good quote"
+- Has a clear verb and object - hear a dad joke"

 - Provides specific requests: